 Preparation is key to staying safe on the road during winter, so before you leave, make sure that you are prepared for any occasion.

 - Check the weather report for winter storm alerts that could delay travel or close major roads.
+Other resources available are pages on road conditions and live webcams from all over Lake Tahoe to help you plan getting around.

 - Make sure your brakes, windshield wipers and fluid, defroster, heater and exhaust system are in top shape.